The 11 Best Knife Sets on Amazon, According to Thousands of Home Cooks

 We all know how important the right knife can be.
 It's the tool we're constantly reaching for, from the very beginning of a recipe to its finishing garnish.
 And while we love researching and buying each blade separately, we're also big fans of the convenience of scooping up a set all at once.

-But then comes the question of which set to get: Sharp Japanese steel that makes quick work of meal prep?
+But then comes the question of what set to get: Sharp Japanese steel that makes quick work of meal prep?
 Color-coded designs that ensure you won't contaminate your veggies and meat?
 A beautiful block set that will grace your countertop?
-You want the same quality and variety as a hand-picked blade, but it can be a challenge to cut through the clutter of blocks stuffed with unnecessary tools or a second-tier slicers.
+You want the same quality and variety as a hand-picked blade, but it can be a challenge to cut through the clutter of collections stuffed with unnecessary tools or second-tier slicers.
 (And you definitely don't need a dozen steak knives when cooking for two.)

 To help you find the best kitchen knife set for your needs, we've turned to reviews from actual customers who have purchased and used these knives for themselves.
 And what's more, they're all available to order on Amazon.
-Whether you need a budget-friendly collection or are looking for an upgrade, these best-selling sets have near-perfect ratings, and rave reviews describing why they're so great.
+Whether you need a budget-friendly collection or are looking for an upgrade, these best-selling sets have near-perfect ratings and rave reviews describing why they're so great.

 - Best Set for New Cooks: Victorinox Fibrox Pro 4-piece Knife Set